OscarDS/pymemdyn/README.md

 - **complex.py**.
 Defines the full complex, protein + membrane.
   It can  include any  of the previous objects.

 ### Auxiliary Modules

 - **queue.py**.
 Queue  manager.
 That  is,  it  receives  objects to  be executed.
 - **recipes.py**.
 Applies  step by  step instructions  for  carrying a modeling  step.
+- **bw4posres.py**.
+Creates a set of distance restraints based on Ballesteros-Weinstein identities which are gathered by alignment to a multiple-sequence alignment using clustalw.
 - **utils.py**.
 Puts the  functions done by the previous objects on demand.
-  For example, manipulate files, copy  folders, etc.
+  For example, manipulate files, copy  folders, call functions or classes from standalone modules like bw4posres.py, etc.
 - **settings.py** This modules sets up the main environment variables needed to run the calculation, for example, the path to the gromacs binaries.

 ### Execution Modules